-This page was last updated by Bernard Preston on 22nd March, 2019.
+This page was last updated by Bernard Preston on 7th January, 2023.

-This friable material must be well worked into the rotting food that is being used, but be careful not to make an impermeable layer to both the worms and oxygen.
+This friable material must be well-worked into the rotting food that is being used, but be careful not to make an impermeable layer to both the worms and oxygen.

-Recent experiments suggest that best of all is to cover the contents of your worm farm with a loose array of whole cabbage leaves; they love the dark, and when you lift a leaf you'll find a myriad of creepy crawlies just below.
+Recent experiments suggest that best of all is to cover the contents of your worm farm with a loose array of whole cabbage leaves; they love the dark, and when you lift a leaf you'll find a myriad of creepy-crawlies just below.

 Air in worm farms can be helped by regular tossing of the contents of the container.

-We recommend that once a week you take a garden fork and gently work the contents of your worm farms; loosen the material, allowing air deep into the container.
+We recommend that once a week you take a garden fork and gently work the contents of your worm farms; loosen the material, allowing air to penetrate deep into the container.

-Watch out for an unpleasant smell, and any sign of the worms crawling out of the container.
+Watch out for an unpleasant smell and any sign of the worms crawling out of the container.

-If no leachate drips from the bottom into your bucket, it may be too dry; use a watering can; if you get too much liquid leaking out, then it's probably too wet.
+If no leachate drips from the bottom of your worm farm into the bucket, it may be dry or the outlet may be blocked; use a watering can.
+If you get a lot of liquid leaking out then it is probably too wet.

-Turning over a corner of your farm and seeing if the worms are proliferating is perhaps the best measure of the health of your beasties.
+Turning over a corner of your farm and seeing if the worms are proliferating is perhaps the best measure of the well-being of your beasties.
 Ideally there should be thick clumps of wriggling nematodes, to give them their biological name.

 Building worm farms is not rocket science.
-It's a wonder what both leachate (erroneously called worm wee) and the vermicast (the compost formed) will do to enrich your garden.
+It is a wonder what both the leachate, erroneously called worm wee and the vermicast (the compost formed) will do to enrich your garden.

 Another way to get more air to the bottom of your container is to use cardboard in worm farms; it acts as a bulking agent.

-The leachate (worm wee) also acts as an important non toxic part of natural pest management; dilute and water it onto the leaves of your plants, but not those like lettuce that you are about to eat.
+The leachate (worm wee) also acts as an important non-toxic part of natural pest management; dilute and water it onto the leaves of your plants but not those like lettuce that you are about to eat.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,